SAMPREETHI26/hey_taxi_dbms/README.md

 # Hey Taxii – Ride Booking Application

 ## Overview
-Hey Taxii is a ride-booking app that helps usres to book rides, calculate fares using distance with help of OpenStreetMap APIs.
+Hey Taxii is a ride-booking app that helps users to book rides, calculate fares using distance with help of OpenStreetMap APIs.

 It is built with Python and MySQL for easy and reliable bookings.